MiLQ: Benchmarking IR Models for Bilingual Web Search with Mixed Language Queries: Experiment Details

-\paragraph{Model Configuration} Our retrieval experiments are based on the ColBERT architecture \cite{khattab2020colbert}, a multi-vector approach for dense retrieval.
+Our primary retrieval experiments use the ColBERT architecture \cite{khattab2020colbert}, a multi-vector approach for dense retrieval.
 We utilized the publicly available PLAID-X implementation\footnote{\url{https://github.com/hltcoe/ColBERT-X}} for all model training and inference.
 Consistent with standard ColBERT practices, most training artifacts and hyperparameters were adopted directly.
 Our primary modification involved setting the maximum document passage length to 180 tokens.
 Following established methods \cite{bendersky2008utilizing, dai2019deeper}, documents longer than this threshold were segmented into 180-token passages.
 During evaluation, the score for each document was determined using the maximum passage score (MaxP) strategy.

+All experiments were conducted with a single run.
+Due to the approximate nearest neighbor (ANN) search employed in ColBERT, experimental results may exhibit minor variations depending on the indexing process.
+However, we observed that such variations do not lead to substantial differences.

 \paragraph{Model Backbones and Computational Resources} We fine-tuned distinct ColBERT models for each source benchmark dataset, selecting multilingual Pre-trained Language Model (mPLM) backbones based on practices in prior relevant research \cite{yang2024translate, huang2023improving}.